 - 1/4 cup minced flat-leaf parsley

-- Hot sauce, to taste (I used about 2 tbsp of my favorite)
+- hot sauce to taste (I used about 2 tablespoons of (my favorite)

 - Heat the olive oil in a large nonstick skillet.
 Add the onions and cook, stirring occasionally, until softened, about 5 minutes.
 Stir in the garlic and cook for 1 minute.

 - Transfer the onion mixture to a 6-quart slow cooker.
 Add the kidney beans, sweet potato, quinoa, diced tomatoes, Italian seasoning, salt and pepper.